data-science-hub/data-science-hub.github.io/index.md

 This journal focuses on methods, infrastructure, and applications around the following core topics:

-- scientific data mining, machine learning, and Big Data analytics
+- scientific data mining, machine learning from datasets, and Big Data analytics
 - scientific data management, network analysis, and knowledge discovery
 - scholarly communication and (semantic) publishing
 - research data publication, indexing, quality, and discovery